Project-MONAI/MONAI/docs/source/highlights.md

 `Transfer-learning` is a very common and efficient training approach, especially in the medical-specific domain where obtaining large datasets for training can be difficult.
 So transfer-learning from a pre-trained checkpoint can significantly improve the model metrics and shorten training time.

 MONAI provided `CheckpointLoader` to load a checkpoint for the workflow before training, and it allows some `layer names` of the current network don't match the checkpoint, or some `layer shapes` don't match the checkpoint, which can be useful if the current task has different input image classes or output classes.

+### 4. Transfer learning based on NVIDIA Clara MMAR
+[The MMAR (Medical Model ARchive)](https://docs.nvidia.com/clara/clara-train-sdk/pt/mmar.html) defines a standard structure for organizing all artifacts produced during the model development life cycle.
+NVIDIA Clara provides rich existing MMARs of medical domain-specific models.
+And these MMARs include all the information about the model including configurations and scripts to provide a work space to perform all model development tasks.
+To leverage the models of NVIDIA Clara MMARs as pretrained weights in the transfer learning program, MONAI provides utility APIs to automatically download any MMAR and load model weights or create model instance directly.

 ## Research
 There are several research prototypes in MONAI corresponding to the recently published papers that address advanced research problems.